urbanityllc/axthe/docs/README.md

 - AXthe is a designer firendly tech stack, so it is not just for front end and full stack developers.
 Even civilans, people not trained in software development can write profesional grade webapps.

 - Compatible with http://prepros.io

+- AXthe stack also has axthe npm module that has 3 main helper classes: one to setup the app, one for the routes and one for business/model layer.
+That last layer is the one you would create any intergrations tests.